|Urhobo Historical Societ|

 Besides being fraudulent, illegal and un-constitutional, the Itsekiri blackmailed, killed and massacred Ijaw to acquire their political powers and they are again blackmailing and killing Ijaw to exercise same powers of authority.
 The Itsekiri do have at their beck doing their biddings a combined Military Task Force captioned "Operation Restore Hope" which has been into extra-judicial executions and is ready to launch terror attacks on the Ijaw, anytime

-evident in their aerial shooting assistance given the
+This was evident in their aerial shooting assistance given the Itsekiri

 "He (Dore) is Olu or King of Warri.
 So way back in 1921 (this was a time in the interregnum in Itsekiri land) the colonial court acknowledged the title of Olu of Warri".
 (A history of Warri by J.O.S.
 Ayomike, page 84).
 The Olu and the Itsekiri had better belong to colonialism.